BergLab/CompNeuroCourse/_build/html/_sources/intro.md

 *Please, read carefully all the information here before the course starts*

-The course will consists of three types of classes: **Lectures** where you learn some concepts relevant in computational neuroscience, **Coding exercises** where you get to practice what you learn during lecture and **Invited talks** researches will come talk about their current research.
+The course will consists of three types of classes: **Lectures** where you learn some concepts relevant in computational neuroscience, **Coding exercises** where you get to practice what you learn during lecture, and **Invited talks** researches will come talk about their current research.

   * The **lectures** will follow a hybrid flipped classroom structure: we ask you to go through the supporting materials that we link on each chapter —typically videos— before coming to class.
 These materials are meant for you to refresh some notions of build an intuitions about the concepts, the corresponding lecture will build on them.